phonedotcom/API-SDK-csharp/docs/SmsApi.md

             try
             {
-                // Send a SMS to one or a group of recipients SmsFull result = apiInstance.CreateAccountSms(accountId, data);
+                // Send a SMS to one or a group of recipients.
+                SmsFull result = apiInstance.CreateAccountSms(accountId, data);
                 Debug.WriteLine(result);
             }